justinjiajia/bigdata_lab/more.md

 Note that the primary instance is not part of the cluster’s resource pool (because no NodeManager is running on it).

 Recall that YARN sees 1 vCore per container.
 So, for an executor, 1 vCore seen by YARN gets mapped to 4 cores seen by Spark.
-No cores are assigned to the driver, implying the driver is not running on any worker node, but in the master node.
+No cores are assigned to the driver. (does it imply that the driver is not running on any of the worker nodes?)